markhull/A1icia/docs/modules.md

 This is a list of A1icia modules.
 In the chart below, I have omitted the "A1icia " part of the module name, so e.g. the "A1icia Alpha" module is listed below as "Alpha".

 Each module is developed as a separate project and packaged as a Java jar file.
+As you can see, in general modules are named after letters in the NATO phonetic alphabet.

+Fortuna is not listed among the modules because it isn't, strictly speaking, an A1icia module.
+It is however included with the project and the source code for it [can be found here](https://github.com/markhull/A1icia/tree/master/Fortuna).

 Module | Description | GitHub Link | Executable
 --- | --- | --- | ---